 Skip it, too, if the reactions track with specific preparations (a marinade, a rub, grill smoke) rather than the meat itself.
 That one needs its own investigation.

 One more uncomfortable number.
 In lone star tick country, something like 15 to 20% of adults already carry detectable alpha-gal IgE and have zero clinical allergy.
+A 2026 blood donor screen by Dr. Scott Commins's group at UNC found that in Arkansas, Kentucky, and Missouri, nearly 30% of random donor samples were antibody positive.
+Most of those people will never react to a burger.
 So the test only means something when you already have a story pointing at it.

 What should I ask my doctor about alpha-gal syndrome?